dnaruka24/backend-notes/README.md

 ### ✅ Topics Covered So Far

-- Day 1: Node.js Basics
+- Node.js Basics
-- Day 2: Modules & Built-in Libraries
+- Modules & Built-in Libraries
-- Day 3: Express.js Introduction
+- Express.js Introduction
-- Day 4: Routing in Express
+- Routing in Express
-- Day 5: MongoDB Basics
+- MongoDB Basics
-- Day 6: Mongoose Schema & Model
+- Mongoose Schema & Model
-- Day 7: .env
+- .env
-- Day 8: Middleware
+- Middleware
-- Day 9: Authentication(register, login)
+- Authentication(register, login)
-- Day 10: JWT and Cookie handling
+- JWT and Cookie handling
-- Day 11: project-Caption_Generator
+- project-Caption_Generator
-- Day 12: Contollers and Hashing
+- Contollers and Hashing
-- Day 14: multer and postController
+- multer and postController
-- Day 15: AI Integration(to generate captions for images using GoogleGenAI)
+- AI Integration(to generate captions for images using GoogleGenAI)
-- Day 16: Storage Service(to upload images to ImageKit)
+- Storage Service(to upload images to ImageKit)
-- Day 17: Started project-2(Chat GPT)
+- Socket.io
+- Socket.io middleware
+-

 *(More topics will be added as I continue learning.)*